BBC Television Shakespeare: Reception

-John Engstrom, in the Boston Globe, commended the "formal beauty" in Jones' shot compositions, shedding light on both character and situation.
+John Engstrom, in the Boston Globe, commended the "formal beauty" in Jones's shot compositions, shedding light on both character and situation.
 The pacing and structuring was "as gripping and moving as a raw documentary", leading Engstrom to declare this one of the strongest productions of the series.
-Julian Barnes, in the Observer, lauded Taylor's design and Jones' choice to play the text overall with a realistic approach, so that the moments of magic were "even more wondrous" when they appeared.
+Julian Barnes, in the Observer, lauded Taylor's design and Jones's choice to play the text overall with a realistic approach, so that the moments of magic were "even more wondrous" when they appeared.
 The raising of Thaisa from the dead was "beautifully paced" and the reunion of Marina and Pericles was "as moving and shaking as anything" in the whole Shakespeare series.
 Gwilym created a character constantly in mental and physical action, which guarded against the written character's "essential passivity", and Redman was "heroic in the task of making virtue both forceful and interesting".
-Martin Best's "beguiling score" stood out: "the music of the spheres - on television".
+Martin Best's "beguiling score" stood out: "the music of the spheres—on television".
 Barnes concluded the production was "sheer magic".

 Peter Kemp, in the Times Literary Supplement, thought Jones "triumphantly met" the great challenge that the play poses for a director.
-Jones' production felt colourful and streamlined, with a wonderful score and sets.
+Jones's production felt colourful and streamlined, with a wonderful score and sets.
 Allen and Stevenson stood out, alongside John Woodvine's "incisive menace".
 Retaining a sense of "high-coloured naturalism" made the production's emotions impactful, leading to a "haunting experience".
 Kemp concluded that this production helped to explain why the exciting play was so popular in its day.
 In the Guardian, Nancy Banks-Smith regretted that the production looked like no money had been spent on it, but admired Redman's strong performance and thought that the performance picked up in the later acts, i.e. the parts which Shakespeare is agreed to have written.